Trade and market in Victoria III

 Along with trade, it would be good to explain the basic concept of an economic war that could happen.
 If your country builds up a dependency on a commodity for which there is no other supplier, you could have a problem sooner or later.

 I definitely don’t recommend looking for food and weapons suppliers.
-And build this critical infrastructure yourself!
+Build this critical infrastructure yourself!
 In case you become dependent on someone, you might have a problem with someone embargoing you and you won’t be able to trade much, or maybe the country in question will stop supplying you and you’ll have a problem.

 Martin